Skip to content

 # Propagate through to pH

-# Retrieve total uncertainty in pH
+# Retrieve total uncertainty as a variance in pH

 # Retrieve component of pH uncertainty due to DIC